-Important note: If you have a non Chrome OS device, want to power two screens using the same Chrome OS device or want to use your Chrome OS device for more than Geckoboard, you should follow our general set-up instructions instead.
+Important note: If you have a non-Chrome OS device, want to power two screens using the same Chrome OS device or want to use your Chrome OS device for more than Geckoboard, you should follow our general set-up instructions instead.

 One of the main reasons we recommend Chrome OS is the ability to use its Kiosk mode to launch your dashboard as soon as the device starts.
 This allows Geckoboard to relaunch automatically, without anyone having to intervene, should the computer reboot or lose power.

-R and follow the instructions.
+R and follow the on-screen instructions.

 Warning: this will erase all data and restart setup.

 - After booting your device, set the language, keyboard, and connect to WiFi.

 Note: If you miss this step you will have to Powerwash your device and re-run this set-up process.

 - Open Chrome and go to the Webstore (chrome.google.com/webstore).

 - Search for the Geckoboard extension, and install it.